 The Common People is a Not for Profit Charity organisation.
 What this means is that our army of volunteers including teachers, doctors, pastors and other mission field workers are all volunteers and contribute their time and resources by choice.
 What this also means is that 100% of your sponsorship money goes towards providing a better life for your child, as we do not take any administration fees.
-This is made possible by the support of generous Australians.
+This is made possible by the support of generous donors and well wishers.

 We take financial accountability very seriously.
 Our financial statements are externally audited (in the same way and to the same standards which apply to Australian companies) and our annual reports are prepared to internationally acknowledged standards of transparency for not-for-profits.
 We are a registered organisation and have governing bodies both in Australia and India overseeing our work and all expenses.

 Is child sponsorship a contract?